ParallelMC/Parallel-Documentation/ParallelCharms/README.md

 Here's a line by line breakdown of this file

 `testcharm:` This is simply a delimiter for YAML.
 This can be anything.

-`uuid:` This MUST be a unique ID in the format shown, in hexadecimal format (each character can be 0-9 and a-f).
-This is used for internal workings of the module and must be unique.

 `name`: A human-readable name for a charm option.
 This MUST be unique, as it is used to give charms to players.